ebellocchia/bip_utils/README.md

     addr = ZilAddr.EncodeKey(pub_key)

     #
-    # Coins that require a ed25519 curve
+    # Addresses that require a ed25519 curve
     #

     # You can use public key bytes or a public key object